oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 * The Client sends the Authorization Code in a Token Request ({{token-request}}) to the Token Endpoint.
 * The Authorization Server verifies the Authorization Code and issues the Access Token and Refresh Token.

-## SMS Confirmation Code
+## Mobile Confirmation Code
-A user may be required to provide an SMS confirmation code as part of an authentication ceremony to prove they control a mobile phone number.
-The user provides a phone number and is then required to enter an SMS confirmation code sent to the phone.
+A user may be required to provide a confirmation code as part of an authentication ceremony to prove they control a mobile phone number.
+The user provides a phone number and is then required to enter a confirmation code sent to the phone.
 If the correct confirmation code is returned to the Authorization Server, it issues Access and Refresh Tokens.

 * The Client collects a mobile phone number from the user.
 * The Client sends the phone number in an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}).
-* The Authorization Server sends a confirmation code to the phone number and returns an Error Response ({{challenge-error-response}}) including `"error": "insufficient_authorization"`, `"auth_session"` and a custom property indicating that a SMS confirmation code must be entered.
+* The Authorization Server sends a confirmation code to the phone number and returns an Error Response ({{challenge-error-response}}) including `"error": "insufficient_authorization"`, `"auth_session"` and a custom property indicating that a confirmation code must be entered.
-* The Client presents a user experience guiding the user to enter the SMS confirmation code.
-Once the SMS verification code is entered, the Client sends an Authorization Challenge Request to the Authorization Challenge Endpoint, including the confirmation code as well as the `auth_session` parameter returned in the previous Error Response.
+* The Client presents a user experience guiding the user to enter the confirmation code.
+Once the code is entered, the Client sends an Authorization Challenge Request to the Authorization Challenge Endpoint, including the confirmation code as well as the `auth_session` parameter returned in the previous Error Response.
-* The Authorization Server uses the `auth_session` to maintain the session context and verifies the SMS code before issuing an Authorization Code to the Client.
+* The Authorization Server uses the `auth_session` to maintain the session context and verifies the code before issuing an Authorization Code to the Client.
 * The Client sends the Authorization Code in a Token Request ({{token-request}}) to the Token Endpoint.
 * The Authorization Server verifies the Authorization Code and issues the Access Token and Refresh Token.